tracer-x/TracerX-examples/README.md

 - **scalability** - Examples that tests scalability, including `Regexp.c`, an example from KLEE tutorial at http://klee.github.io/tutorials

+- **llbmc-bench** - Examples of C/C++ programs, with the fix suggested by Jonas Wagner.
+There are several modifications from the original version at http://llbmc.org/files/downloads/llbmc-bench-1.1.tgz for running with KLEE, e.g., replaced LLBMC API calls with the corresponding KLEE API calls.

+- **coreutils-6.10** - Examples of 89 stand-alone programs in the GNU COREUTILS utility suite, which form the core user-level environment installed on millions of Unix systems.
+In this version, KLEE able to find some bugs.

+- **coreutils-6.11** Examples of newer version of Coreutils-6.10 where the bugs that were being reported by KLEE had been fixed.

 To run the examples, first edit `Makefile.common` to set the right values for your environment.
 Then to run the the example(s) in a particular directory, say `basic`, change your current directory to the `basic` directory.

 The Makefile in each directory will create KLEE output directories `<example-name>.klee` which also contains the `.dot` files, and also `<example-name>.inputs` files that show the input values for each test.